hohmannr/DLT4PI-CBDC/network/README.md

 **Step 2.** - Initializing nodes

 ```
-$ ./network.py init --no-docker
+$ ./network.py init
 ```

 This initializes the nodes, creates a certain directory hierarchy (learn more [here](#directory-tree)) and prepares every node for booting.
-By default, this also initializes the use of `docker` for the nodes, but this is **NOT IMPLEMENTED YET**.
+All nodes are initialized as seperate docker containers*.

 **Step 3.** - Booting up all nodes

 ```
-$ ./network.py up --no-docker
+$ ./network.py up
 ```

 Now the network configured in `network.yaml` should be running.